Rivers-Project-2018/Sophie-River-Thames/README.md

 ### 2.1.1 Raw Data & Formatting

-Still awaiting data.
+The raw data has been received and is currently being analysed.

 ### 2.1.2 Graphs

-No graphs have been produced for the River Thames yet.
+Two provisional graphs have been created.

 ### 2.1.3 Code